Stoneywell: National Trust property

 Small slate-roofed well house, built in 1899 beside Stoneywell Wood.
-Originally all water had to be carried by hand from here to a stone tank in the house.
+Originally all water had to be carried from here to a stone tank in the house.

 Following an appeal, and donations from The Monument Trust and the J Paul Getty Jr Trust, the National Trust was able to raise enough money to buy Stoneywell from the Gimson family.
 The house, gardens and woodland opened to the public in February 2015.
 There are strict limitations on how many people and cars can visit, so as to minimise impact on the locality; all visits must therefore be booked in advance.
 A parking area has been created away from the site and visitors are carried on a shuttle bus to a reception centre in the converted stables.
 The coach house and stable of 1902, also by Ernest Gimson, are separately listed as Grade II as is a small pump house of 1899.

 This is the first house in Leicestershire to be in the care of the National Trust.
 (Their other properties in the county are Staunton Harold Church and Ulverscroft Nature Reserve.)